LEARNAcademy/syllabus/ruby/inheritance.md

 **Story**: As a developer, I can create a Salmon that inherits from Fish.

-**Story**: As a developer, I can initialize my Salmon to be a specific species (Atlantic, Sockeye, etc.).
+**Story**: As a developer, I can initialize my Salmon to be a specific species (Atlantic, Sockeye, etc).

 **Story**: As a developer, I can see that my Salmon is cold-blooded.